Think of Dorset and you'll probably think of Bournemouth beach and the Olympic sailing at Weymouth. Maybe even Durdle Door.

 Mention the Purbecks to someone who hasn't lived in Dorset and most people haven't a clue what you're referring to.
 Many will recognise pictures of its landscape and features, but probably not visited it.

-Take a look on Strava for proof that cyclists from outside Dorset just don’t ride here that often.
-Climbs on the ridge between Lulworth and Kimmeridge, including Grange Hill, have only been attempted by less than a few thousand people.
-Even less on many other climbs.
+Take a look on Strava for proof that cyclists from outside Dorset just don't ride here that often.
+Climbs on the ridge between Lulworth and Kimmeridge, including Grange Hill, have been attempted by far fewer riders than those hotly contested ascents elsewhere.

 It's a secret and thus the roads are almost always quiet.
 And as for Strava, it makes it a lot easier to claim times in the upper echelons of the leaderboard.